Overview

 I was excited to see this feature.
 Each page in my app shares the same structure... so there's no need to re-render a fresh layout each time a page loads.

-root, it's known as the Root Layout.
+When a layout is defined at the app/ root, it's known as the Root Layout.
 This is basically a "global" layout; Next.js applies it to all pages in the app automatically.

-component into that bad boy straight away:
+I tossed a Navbar and Footer component into that bad boy straight away:

 import Navbar from './components/navbar' import Footer from './components/footer' export default function RootLayout({ children, }: { children: React.ReactNode }) { return ( <html lang="en"> <body className=""> <Navbar /> <-- π {children} <Footer /> <-- π </body> </html> ) }